-भवता भवत्या सह संयोग: सन्तोषकर A little about Miranda Moon: One of her most memorable introductions to dance was learning fire poi flow (an ancient warrior dance that originated from the Maori culture, indigenous peoples of New Zealand) from fellow vagabonds and yogis when frequenting Rainbow Gatherings, music festivals and Golden Gate Park on her travels in 2005.
-Welcomed into a new and loving artistic community, spontaneous fire (poi) dances became her first public performances, though, she has danced free-form her whole life.
-She began her training in American belly dance in 2007 with her primary foundation and focus on American Tribal & Tribal Fusion.
-It did not take long for Miranda to become a full devotee of these dances; Admiring the earthy and fluid movement qualities, she found belly dance to be astoundingly therapeutic and something well worth squeezing into her busy schedule of raising her young son.
-A few months later she opened up her studies to include traditional Middle Eastern and Cabaret belly dance styles.
-In 2008 Miranda began performing at Middle Eastern restaurants, neighborhood festivals, street fairs, night clubs, non-profit fundraisers and belly dance festivals around Wisconsin and the Great Lakes/ Mid West region.
-I also collaborated performances with talented groups such as internationally acclaimed band Rising Appalachia (Asheville, NC), Boheme Tribal Belly Dance (Kalamazoo, MI), band Mid-East by Mid-West (Madison,WI) and was a member in EDM performance duo, CONJUNCT alongside Əиɔячpʇion (Madison, WI). (continued below)
+भवता भवत्या सह संयोग: सन्तोषकर A little about Miranda Moon: One of my most memorable introductions to dance was learning fire poi flow (an ancient warrior dance that originated from the Maori culture, indigenous peoples of New Zealand) from fellow vagabonds and yogis when frequenting Rainbow Gatherings, music festivals and Golden Gate Park on my travels in 2005.
+Welcomed into a new and loving artistic community, spontaneous fire (poi) dances became my first public performances, though, I haved danced free-form my whole life.
+I began her training in American belly dance in 2007 with a primary foundation and focus on American Tribal & Tribal Fusion.
+It did not take long for me to become a full devotee of these dances; Admiring the earthy and fluid movement qualities, I found belly dance to be astoundingly therapeutic and something well worth squeezing into my busy schedule of raising my young son.
+A few months later I opened up my studies to include traditional Middle Eastern and Cabaret belly dance styles.
+In 2008, I began performing at Middle Eastern restaurants, neighborhood festivals, street fairs, night clubs, non-profit fundraisers and belly dance festivals around Wisconsin and the Great Lakes/ Mid West region.
+I also collaborated performances with talented groups such as internationally acclaimed band, Rising Appalachia, Boheme Tribal Belly Dance (Kalamazoo, MI), band Mid-East by Mid-West (Madison,WI) and was a member in EDM performance project, CONJUNCT alongside Əиɔячpʇion (Madison, WI). (continued below)

 Belly dance performance 6 months pregnant